 Regarding empathy, a number of nurses who had an understanding of the mourning stages, including denial, resistance, bargaining, acceptance, or aggression, prepared the individual and family members at the right time to accept the reality.
 The results of Mills and Koulouglioti (2015) were consistent with our results.
-They found that preparing families for organ donation requires the nurse‘s support (29).
-Also, earlier studies showed that giving enough time to the family members to accept the death of their beloved ones before the request for organ donation is the most important factor influencing their decision (10, 30).
+They found that preparing families for organ donation requires the nurse‘s support (27).
+Furthermore, earlier studies showed that giving enough time to the family members to accept the death of their beloved ones before the request for organ donation was the most important factor influencing their decision (10, 28).

-Manzari et al showed that religious beliefs was an obligation to maintain the sanctity of dead, prohibits the mutilation of dead, the belief to difficulty in the bodily resurrection with organ donation, the belief in the God willing, and transferring the sins of the donor to the receiver were among most important barriers to organ donation decision (25).
+Manzari et al showed that religious beliefs was an obligation to maintain the sanctity of dead, prohibits the mutilation of dead, the belief to difficulty in the bodily resurrection with organ donation, the belief in the God willing, and transferring the sins of the donor to the receiver were among most important barriers to organ donation decision (7).

-In relation to the nurse`s mediation role, nurses in long-term care of patients had more time to interact with their families.This makes a nurse a bridge to exchange views of the family and physician about kidney donation.
-On the other hand, in the role of mediator, nurses play a great role in middling the kidney donor and the recipient’s family members.
+In relation to the nurse`s mediation role, nurses in long-term care of patients had more time to interact with their families,making them as a bridge to exchange views of the family and physician about kidney donation.
+On the other hand, in the role of mediator, nurses play a crucial role in middling the kidney donor and the recipient’s family members.
 GyllströmKrekula et al study (2015) confirms the results of the recent study.
-Based on a designed model through the reconciliation of nurses in the intensive care unit, they provide a connecting bridge to organ donation between family members, physicians, and other relevant units (31).
-In relation to motivating to donate or receive a kidney from a cadaver,nurses provide spiritual, financial and social rewards trying to provide incentives for kidney donation.
-In order to create spiritual motivation, families with brain-dead patients were invited to meetings of organ donation.Zohoor and Pir (2003) found that nurses and physicians providing motivational factors such as an appreciation of the family members to make organ donation, to show excruciating lives of patients who received transplants and to show the lives of recipients following transplantation, were prepared the ground for organ donation (28).
+Based on a designed model through the reconciliation of nurses in the intensive care unit, they provide a connecting bridge to organ donation between family members, physicians, and other relevant units (29).
+The more positive the ICU staff members’ attitude to organ donation, the greater their efforts to ensure that consent is forthcoming.
+In order to create spiritual motivation, families with brain-dead patients were invited to meetings of organ donation.Zohoor and Pir (2003) found that nurses and physicians providing motivational factors such as an appreciation of the family members to make organ donation to show excruciating lives of patients receiving transplants and the lives of recipients following transplantation, prepared the ground for organ donation (26).

-Studies show that kidney transplantation is expensive and high costs are a major concern for kidney transplant providers (32-33).In the present study along with spiritual and social motivation, sometimes nurses’ support donors and recipients financially.
+Studies show that kidney transplantation is expensive and high costs are a major concern for kidney transplant providers (30-31).In the present study along with spiritual and social motivation, sometimes nurses’ support donors and recipients financially.

-In the present study culture making and setting up virtual sites in the community were among the nurses’ activities to create motivation for kidney donation which was performed at the community level.
-Muliira and Muliira (2014) suggested that nurses can invite missionaries and religious clergymen to motivate organ donation decision in individuals and families (34).This was contrary to the results of our study and the participants did not mention it.
+In the present study, culture building and developing websites in the community were among the nurses’ activities to create motivation for kidney donation performed at the community level.
+Muliira and Muliira (2014) suggested that nurses can invite missionaries and religious clergymen to motivate organ donation decision in individuals and families (32).This was contrary to the results of our study and the participants did not mention it.